icedterminal/ffmpeg-installer/README.md

 ## Smartscreen
 Windows 8 and later have a SmartScreen feature that blocks software that it doesn't trust.
 Naturally since it has never seen this software, it may warn you.
 The installer is safe as is the contained ffmpeg build.
 If you are unsure, you may cross check the ffmpeg binary with gyans archives (`get-filehash`) or upload to virus total.

-## Digital Signature
-As of April 2022, the installers are self-signed.
-You can import the certificate into Windows Certificate Manager (certmgr.msc) under Trusted Root.
-Should you receive a copy of these installers elsewhere, you can verify authenticity.